Azara (opera): Performances

 Azara was given a concert performance at Boston's Chickering Hall on May 7, 1903.
 Ephraim Cutter, Jr., and Paine accompanied the singers on piano; there was no orchestra.
 Apthorp in the Transcript said Azara was Paine's best work: "one wishes more than ever that one could hear the whole work, given as it should be, on the actual stage."

 For several years, there were reports that the Metropolitan Opera or a company in Germany would stage Azara.
 For example, the Boston Evening Transcript reported in June 1905 that a production by the Metropolitan Opera under its general manager Heinrich Conried was expected in the following season.
 That fall, The New Music Review said Conried was willing to produce the opera "if he can get the company to study it."
 A 1907 report said Conried attempted to stage Azara that year but the Met was unable to find enough singers familiar with the English language in order to cast the demanding solo parts.
 Conried also said the chorus of his company would not learn English-language lyrics.
 The Providence Journal in 1907 editorialized about the "vague promises of Direktor Conried and others" for the staging of Azara.
 Charles Sumner Hamlin, a Boston attorney who served as the first chairman of the Federal Reserve, wrote President Theodore Roosevelt about Hamlin's efforts to lobby both Andrew Dickson White, American ambassador to Germany, and the German ambassador to the United States to have Azara performed in Berlin; Hamlin asked Roosevelt to raise the matter with Prince Henry of Prussia, brother of Emperor Wilhelm II, during the prince's visit to the United States.

-A second concert version of Azara was performed April 9, 1907, at Symphony Hall in Boston by the Celia Society of Boston with an orchestra conducted by Benjamin Johnson Lang.
-This performance came a year after the composer's death.
+A second concert version of Azara was performed on April 9, 1907, a year after Paine's death, at Symphony Hall in Boston by the Celia Society of Boston with an orchestra conducted by Benjamin Johnson Lang.
 The cast included Alice May Bates Rice in the title role and Bertha Cushing Child as Odo.
-Musical America wrote "there are several remarkably brilliant orchestral effects" and Azara was "a work of great merit."
+Musical America wrote, "there are several remarkably brilliant orchestral effects" and that Azara was "a work of great merit."

 Just before Paine's death, an article in The Etude asserted "the first performance of this work, which must surely come soon, will be another peak in our musical history."